maidsafe/rfcs/text/0052-RDF-for-public-name-resolution/0052-RDF-for-public-name-resolution.md

  - It must be an RDF data object `<safe/ResolvableMap>`, `Sub Name` graphs will pointing to a SAFE Url for data location (could be xor or using a subName).
  - Extra data can be added to the graph for each entry to aid in service discovery for the key.
- - A graph's base URI _must_ point to a XOR-URL for consistency (while pubNames may change, _this_ data will not move location);

  For `safe://<subName>.<myPublicName>`